RomanEmreis/volga-docs/docs/getting-started/route-params.md

 > curl http://localhost:7878/hello/sun
 Hello sun!
 ```
+## Example: Multiple Route Parameters
-You can also configure multiple parameters:
+You can also configure multiple parameters in a route.
+Here’s an example:
 ```rust
 use volga::{App, AsyncEndpointsMapping, Params, ok};